britfitzm/britfitzm.github.io/README.md

+GUESSMYGAMES

 This is the repository for my ALX Holberton School Software Engineering portfolio project.

-I am using GitHub Pages for my project.

 I am working on this project alone to push myself to do hard things.

 Update: due to the incident of my laptop blue-screening, I have scaled down the project because of time loss and deadlines.
+Due to the deadlines I have not managed to create the games in Javascript.

+I am using GitHub Pages for my project webpage where the games can be played.

-The game is written in C language and the webpage is in HTML and CSS.
+The game was originally written in C language, but after much research and trials, I have decided to change to Javascript.
+The webpage is made with HTML and styled with CSS.
+The game is fully functional in C-code.

-The point of the game is to encourage children to learn.
+The point of the game is to encourage children to learn and practice maths.
 There are no scores and you get multiple chances to get the answer right.

 The Game: